sgsbucket/animan-doc/docs/animan/quota.md

 ## Assigned Work
 :::info
-- Location: (page) Member / (tab) Assigned Work
+- Location: (page) User / (tab) Assigned Work
 :::

-This tab shows the work that are assigned to this member.
+This tab shows the work that are assigned to this User.

 <Screenshot image="/screenshot/user_quota_assigned-work.png">
 </Screenshot>

 ## Submitted Work
 :::info
-- Location: (page) Member / (tab) Submitted Work
+- Location: (page) User / (tab) Submitted Work
 :::

-This tab shows the work that this member had worked on and had submitted for review.
+This tab shows the work that this User had worked on and had submitted for review.

 <Screenshot image="/screenshot/user_quota_submitted-work.png">
 </Screenshot>